 In the context of CIAT's vision of sustainable rural livelihood, its experience, and the mandates of other centers in the CGIAR system, the midaltitude hillsides of Central America and the Andes will comprise the priority agroecosystem, thereby enabling CIAT to address a significant portion of rural poverty in Latin America.
 This focus also treats an environment that is potentially highly productive but which is clearly fragile and subject to serious degradation if natural resources are mismanaged.
-Resource

-CIAT will seek the active participation of partners in order to avoid counterproductive duplication or competition. degradation in this agroecosystem can also have severe off-site effects downstream.
+Resource degradation in this agroecosystem can also have severe off-site effects downstream.
 The focus on hillsides also builds on and extends the orientation of CIAT's previous Strategic Plan for the 1990s.